Multimedia show honors the strength of the 442nd amid prejudice and war

 "The folks who saw the first show said, 'You got to bring this to Hawaiʻi.'
 And we kept getting requests.
 So we're bringing it here.
 We weren't sure if it was going to sell a ticket or not.
 But we got lucky that there was a date available at the Hawaii Theatre.
 And then it sold out in a couple of weeks, which we're so thrilled about," Ono told The Conversation.

-Saturday’s performance at the Hawaii Theatre is sold out, but tickets for a second show on Sunday, April 23 are on sale now.
+Tickets for two shows on Sunday, April 23 are on sale now.

 This interview aired on The Conversation on March 15, 2023.
 The Conversation airs weekdays at 11 a.m. on HPR-1.